Checking accounts offer the best combination of low fees, discount eligibility and security for most drivers.

 - 1Compare Quotes and Select Your Policy

-Shop around with top car insurance companies to find the best rates before setting up payment.
-The average cost of full coverage car insurance in 2025 is $1,493 annually.
-Full coverage includes liability, comprehensive and collision coverage, covering both damage you cause and damage to your vehicle.
-Insurers price your profile differently, so your neighbor's cheapest company won't necessarily be yours.
+Shop around with top car insurance companies before setting up payment.
+Full coverage averages $1,493 annually in 2025.
+Full coverage includes liability, comprehensive and collision, protecting against damage you cause and damage to your vehicle.
+Insurers price each driver differently, so your neighbor's cheapest option won't be yours.

 - 2Gather Your Banking Information

-- Sufficient funds: Your account needs money for the first payment
+- Money in your account for the first payment

 - 3Confirm Payment Method Acceptance